 Pericarditis caused by heart attack or injury usually settles over one to two weeks.
-The outlook for other forms of pericarditis (uraemic, bacterial, TB, etc - see above) can vary depending on the severity of the underlying cause.
+The outlook for other causes of pericarditis as outlined above (eg, uraemic, bacterial, TB) can vary depending on the severity of the underlying cause.

 Further reading and references

 Chiabrando JG, Bonaventura A, Vecchie A, et al; Management of Acute and Recurrent Pericarditis: JACC State-of-the-Art Review.
 J Am Coll Cardiol.
 2020 Jan 775(1):76-92. doi: 10.1016/j.jacc.2019.11.021.

 Adler Y, Charron P, Imazio M, et al; 2015 ESC Guidelines for the diagnosis and management of pericardial diseases: The Task Force for the Diagnosis and Management of Pericardial Diseases of the European Society of Cardiology (ESC)Endorsed by: The European Association for Cardio-Thoracic Surgery (EACTS).
 Eur Heart J. 2015 Nov 736(42):2921-2964. doi: 10.1093/eurheartj/ehv318.
 Epub 2015 Aug 29.

 Rahman A, Saraswat A; Pericarditis.
 Aust Fam Physician.
 2017 Nov46(11):810-814.